Node-red node for node-dht-sensor

 sudo npm uninstall --unsafe-perm -g node-red-contrib-dht-sensor sudo npm uninstall --unsafe-perm -g node-dht-sensor sudo npm install --unsafe-perm -g node-dht-sensor sudo npm install --unsafe-perm -g node-red-contrib-dht-sensor

 once you do this, you can run it as any user rather than as root.

 - The temperature values is in °C and the humidity values are % relative humidity.

-- If you're using an older release of Raspbian, you will have to run node-RED as root, otherwise you may run into problems with permissions.
+- If you're using an older release of the DHT2385 driver, you will have to run node-RED as root, otherwise you may run into problems with permissions.